Sam Giancana: Death

-Other theories

 Although longtime associate Dominic "Butch" Blasi was with Giancana the night he was murdered and questioned by police as a suspect, neither the FBI nor Antoinette Giancana believes he killed Giancana.
 Hitman Nicholas Calabrese told the FBI during the 2000s that he knew that Tony Accardo was part of the killing and Angelo LaPietra got rid of the gun, which used a suppressor made by Frank Calabrese Sr. and Ronnie Jarret.

-Another theory is that Santo Trafficante Jr. ordered Giancana's murder due to fear he would testify about the Mafia's involvement in CIA plots to kill Castro.
+Before his death Giancana had been subpoenaed and was set to testify before the Church Committee of the US Senate on Mafia involvement in CIA plots to assassinate Cuban leader Fidel Castro.
+In consideration of this, one explanation provided for Giancana's death is that Santo Trafficante Jr. ordered Giancana's murder due to fear about what he might say to the committee.
 Trafficante would have needed permission from Outfit bosses Accardo and Joseph Aiuppa, but Giancana's murder coincided with the discovery of the decomposing remains of Johnny Roselli in an oil drum floating off Miami; he had been shot and chopped up before being dumped in the sea.
 Some suspected that Roselli was killed on Trafficante's orders.
+Members of the Giancana family such as his daughter Antoinette have considered this as the reason for his killing.

 There were rumors that the CIA killed Giancana because of his links to it.
 Former CIA Director William Colby said, "We had nothing to do with it."
 During the Scelso deposition, John Whitten said he suspected William Harvey, a CIA assassin who was in the area.